Skip to content

 This is arguably the most critical technical step.
 Data mapping involves creating a definitive guide that dictates exactly how fields from your old help desk will transfer to the new one.
 For users and organizations, this is especially important.
 Do custom fields exist?
 How are user roles and permissions handled in the new system?

 Without a precise map, your data will inevitably get lost in translation.
-For instance, a "Customer ID" field in your old system might need to be mapped to a "User External ID" field in the new one.
+For instance, a user.external_id field in Zendesk might need to be mapped to contact.unique_external_id in Freshdesk, while a timezone stored as a named string in one platform needs to be converted to a UTC offset integer in another.
 Getting this wrong is a primary cause of broken histories.
 Using a structured template is essential for mapping user and organization fields correctly.

 Step 3: Why Must You Prioritize Foundational Data?